PCMBarber/terraform-minecraft/README.md

 # terraform-minecraft

-Download a Forge.jar and host it on a direct download link website - (change install.sh to reflect)
+Download a Forge.jar and host it on a direct download link website - (change install.sh to reflect) line 5 and line 15, the version that is unpacked from the installer.jar depends on version provided

 https://files.minecraftforge.net/net/minecraftforge/forge/